 24-Hour Convenience Stores

-Because drinking in public is legal in Korea, they even have seating outside of the stores where you can eat your meal and enjoy your beer and soju.
+Because drinking in public is legal in Korea, there’s even seating outside of the stores where you can eat your meal and enjoy your beer and soju.

 READ MORE: THE ULTIMATE PACKING LIST FOR KOREA

-There are strict regulations regarding waste disposal and if you’re living in South Korea and you don’t recycle, you could be fined.
+There are strict regulations regarding waste disposal.
+If you’re living in South Korea and you don’t recycle, you could be fined.

 This includes separating your food waste, plastic bottles, papers, Styrofoam and glass bottles into specific colored bags.